swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 ## Future directions

-#### Validation for the `FullyInhabited` layout constraint
+#### Validation for the `ConvertibleToRawBytes` layout constraint

-`FullyInhabited` conformances will undergo additional validation by the compiler at a later time.
-The only characteristic of a `FullyInhabited` type that cannot be validated by the compiler is the absence of semantic constraints on the values of its stored properties.
+`ConvertibleToRawBytes` conformances will undergo additional validation by the compiler at a later time.
+This protocol can be fully validated at compilation time, since it relies entirely on the layout of the type in addressable memory.
+It should be automatable in a manner similar to `BitwiseCopyable`.

-#### Tuples as `FullyInhabited`
+#### Support for tuples and SIMD types

-Tuples composed of `FullyInhabited` types should themselves be `FullyInhabited`.
+Tuples composed of `ConvertibleToRawBytes` types should themselves be `ConvertibleToRawBytes`.
+The same applies to `ConvertibleFromRawBytes`.
+The standard library's SIMD types also seem to be naturally suited to these protocols.

-#### Layout constraint to model "no padding bytes"

-The true constraint for safe variants of `storeBytes(of:)` is to have no padding bytes in the source type's memory representation.
-This layout constraint is weaker than `FullyInhabited`, and should be automated in a manner similar to `BitwiseCopyable`.
-We could consider introducing it when validation of `FullyInhabited` is implemented.

 #### Utilities to examine the alignment of a `RawSpan`